Roland Martin (fisherman)

 In a July 2005 survey for the "Greatest Angler", Roland Martin was voted second (to Rick Clunn), hurt by his lack of a Classic championship.

-He is also good friends with fellow fishermen Bill Dance and Jimmy Houston, and they appear many times on his show.
+He is also good friends with fellow fishermen Bill Dance and Jimmy Houston, with the two appearing on his show multiple times.
 With them, he formed the company Th3 Legends to sell signature products.

 He popularized the concept of "pattern" fishing – determining a particular way to catch fish for a given time and lake, and then applying it to similar locations around that lake.
 He has been an able and enthusiastic spokesman for bass fishing, conservation, and the pursuit of the American dream for decades, generating a large following of fans.